Talk to sales Contact Login English

 Remember to review your menu descriptions regularly.
 Check your sales reports and pay attention to any tendency that you notice.
 For example, some dishes become your best sellers because of their photos and menu descriptions.

-If you implement any ingredient changes or introduce a seasonal offer, update your menu.
 Unfortunately, each change would require you to print your menu again for a paper menu.
-That’s why we recommend creating an online ordering menu for your restaurant, which you can update quickly via an online ordering platform.
+That’s why we recommend creating an online ordering menu for your restaurant, which you can update quickly via an online ordering system.

 Try to balance keeping the menu fresh and exciting while ensuring consistency and stability for customers.

-10. Make sure your multi-language menu is easy to understand.
+10. Make sure your multi-language menu is easy to understand

 If your customers speak different languages, you can make it easier for them to order by creating separate menus in each language or using graphics to help them find the right section.
-One way to do this is by using different font colors or italicizing the text to distinguish between the languages.
-This can save customers time and make their dining experience more enjoyable.

-If you offer a multi-language paper menu, don’t forget to create a restaurant website.
+If you offer a multi-language paper menu, don’t forget to create a multi-language restaurant website.
 Thanks to that, you will increase the number of potential customers.

-11. Create your own menu descriptions
+11. Write your own enticing menu descriptions

 It may sound ridiculous but believe us, it’s an important thing.
 Prepare your own menu descriptions.
 Don’t copy them.
-It’s not fair, and If this gets out, customers will lose trust in you.
+It’s not fair, and if this gets out, customers will lose trust in you.

 12. Don’t make menu writing mistakes